janm31415/meshscript/README.md

     (view-show!) ; show the 3d view

 ### 68 landmarks for Basel face model

+The Basel face model is a morphable model containing shape and color information of 200 subjects.
+The following script will automatically compute the vertex indices corresponding with the 68 facial landmark points as defined by https://ibug.doc.ic.ac.uk/resources/300-W/.

 ![](images/basel_face_landmarks.png)

 For this script you need to get the Basel face model (2019) from https://faces.dmi.unibas.ch/bfm/bfm2019.html and the dlib 68 facial landmarks predictor from https://github.com/davisking/dlib-models.